 - Column headers must be separated by commas (for example,

 - The list of tags must be wrapped in quotation marks (for example,

 - Different records must be separated by line breaks.

 Advanced: CSV product imports with shipping required and taxable variants

-If you need to edit the settings for a large number of products, then you might want to perform a bulk update.
+If you need to edit the settings for a large number of products, then you might want to do a bulk update.
 For this, export the products that need to be updated as a

 .csv file, then edit the columns shown in the table:

 |Variant Requires Shipping||Set to TRUE if the variant is a tangible item.
 Otherwise, set to FALSE or leave blank.|